Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/README.md

 To make it easy extendable, the notebooks and python code only contain super simple logic, and the unit tests are implemented by pytest and [nutter](https://github.com/microsoft/nutter)

-This template focuses on solutions of CI/CD pipeline, and demostrate to support 2 approaches of spark application implementation, "notebook job" and "spark python job".
+This template focuses on solutions of CI/CD pipeline, and demonstrates to support 2 approaches of spark application implementation, "notebook job" and "spark python job".
 A python package is also implemented and imported to notebooks and spark python job as library.

 ### 1.1.
 Scope